YairKlein92/YairKlein92/README.md

 # 🧗‍♂️ Csaba
 **`Web Developer`**

-Howdy!
-I'm Patrik Nürnberger,  a web developer with a passion for crafting beautiful and engaging websites and a optimization nerd.
-I'm very passionate about solving complicated problems and creating software solutions 🤖.
-When I'm not coding, you can usually find me exploring the outdoors, tinkering with electronics, or experimenting with new recipes in the kitchen.
+Hello, I am Csaba Klein, a web developer with a passion for crafting engaging websites and complex databases.
+I'm very passionate about solving complicated problems and creating software solutions.🤖 When I'm not coding, you can usually find me exploring the outdoors, experimenting with new recipes in the kitchen, or working out in the gym.

 <br />